The Korean Vegan Bridges Plant-Based Recipes with Cultural Identity

 “I wanted people to hear my voice.
 I want to be imparting something, if not directions on the recipe,” Molinaro explains.
 “There’s a popular phrase that people are using: ‘Love my food, love my people.’
 And that was really the organic idea behind it, which is, my food is wonderful—but I also want you to know the people behind my food.
 That's really the idea of The Korean Vegan.”

-Although Molinaro has been on TikTok just over a year, The Korean Vegan began in 2016 as a creative outlet separate from her high-powered career in law.
+Although Molinaro has been on TikTok just over two years, The Korean Vegan began in 2016 as a creative outlet separate from her high-powered career in law.
 “I was told by a couple of my colleagues, ‘Hey, Joanne, you need to have something outside of work.
 You need to have a hobby,’” she explains.
 “When I went vegan, I was so nervous that I wouldn't be able to eat Korean food anymore, and I couldn't find any other real blogs out there that did what I needed.
 So I was like, ‘This is an opportunity for me to understand Korean cuisine better, to ensure that I actually get to continue eating the way that I want.’”

 It feels like so much of Korean food is entrenched in animal products: spreads of brisket and short rib are found at Korean barbecue restaurants, pork shoulder is often the centerpiece of ssam, and even kimchi is made with fermented anchovies.